TitovDigital/react-saas/README.md

 1. Separation of component view and data without using heavyweight Flux/Redux approach.
-2. Use of standard APIs such as REST CRUD and JWT Bearer instead of vendor-specific whenever possible.
+2. Use of standard APIs such as JSON CRUD and JWT Bearer instead of vendor-specific whenever possible.
 3. Convention over dependency.
-Shared code that contains component functionality should not depend on React or parts of this framework.
+Reliance on documented conventions to reduce code dependencies whenever possible.

 ## Scope